 It is such an interesting place to work.
 I get a lot of joy from learning daily about the natural world, and from sharing what I learn with others.
 Naturally, there are aspects of the job that I wish someone else could do… reports, numbers, asking for money… But all in all, how can you beat a job where it is your job to take frequent walks outside?

-I spend much of my paid time out on the trails at the Center.
+I spend a bit of my paid time out on the trails at the Center.
 I spend many of my time off hours there, too.
-(I might spend even more time there, if dogs were allowed on the trails… Lolli would love it down there, I’m sure.
-I’m also sure she would terrorize the wildlife!)
 There’s a lot to see and learn in every season of the year.
 You can see more pictures that I have taken at my Flickr site:

 I also administer a group on Flickr.
 You can see photos others have taken here: